snomiao/chatgpt-template/README.md

 # GPT Template

-use ChatGPT in JS Template Style
+Talk to ChatGPT in JS TemplateString Style with Streaming Support

 ## Get Started